IAmMaulik/KeyloggerPy/README.md

 - shutil
 - pynput

-All the modules aove except pynput are standard modules that come with python
+All the modules above except pynput are standard modules that come with python

 ## Steps to use this keylogger
 - Type this command in terminal if you have git installed